 “People feel anxious after drinking because alcohol directly affects the brain’s neurotransmitters in causing one to initially experience calmness and euphoria,” says Mark Jaffe, a psychiatrist at The Beach House Treatment Center.
 “After one consumes alcohol, especially in large quantities, the opposite feeling occurs; people feel anxious, unwell, tired and depressed.”

-A big reason for this anxiety is withdrawal.
-The relaxing and pleasurable effects of alcohol usually only last a few hours, and are often followed by your typical hangover and withdrawal symptoms like headaches, anxiety, and increased heart rate.
+One reason for this anxiety is withdrawal.
+The relaxing and pleasurable effects of alcohol usually only last a few hours, and are often followed by your typical hangover symptoms like headaches, anxiety, and increased heart rate.
 “Some people who are very sensitive to having panic attacks and anxiety attacks will self-medicate with alcohol,” says George Koob, director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
 “But it's actually not a good idea because when the alcohol wears off, then the feelings of anxiety that they have to start with come back even worse.”

 There’s a lot of science behind the ways in which anxiety develops after drinking.
 For example, alcohol suppresses glutamate, which is an excitatory neurotransmitter in the brain.
 By the time the alcohol wears off, the body often has adjusted to the glutamate suppression by making more glutamate.
 “So you have this extra glutamate out there that makes you more anxious,” Koob says.
 But that’s not all.
 There’s also a chemical in your brain called Corticotropin-Releasing Factor (CRF), which acts as a stress neurotransmitter.
 When you drink alcohol, your body suppresses CRF, but during withdrawal, the amount of CRF increases, often leading to a heightened stress and anxiety response, Koob explains.